datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@part1`
 Create a training and a validation data set
-- Training is used to train
+- Training data is used to train
-- While validation is a separated data only for evaluate the performance
+- Validation is used to evaluate the performance

 `@part2`